-You need to differentiate short and long terms goals.
-Long term goals should be set for three to five years, and these should be accompanied by a timeline to ensure they are achieved.
-Small goals should be more like milestones, they should complement your long term goals and help towards making them achievable.
+You need to differentiate between short and long terms goals.
+Long-term goals should be set for three to five years, and these should be accompanied by a timeline to ensure they are achieved.
+Small goals should be more like milestones, they should complement your long-term goals and help towards making them achievable.

-Four main ares areas for setting objectives and goals
+Four main areas for setting objectives and goals

 - Social – focus on giving back to the community or get more involved in the community.